jongheonleee/spring_practice/README.md

 - the structure of template callback
 <img src="https://github.com/user-attachments/assets/6e0108cd-1e4f-4ec4-b425-fe4600b39496" width="500" height="500"/>

-- What is Template callback?
+- What is Template Callback Pattern?
   - The most important thing is using a strategy pattern and the DI
   - template object needs the callback object for work, and I can make a various callback.
   - Template: it means Context